JohnJK-Lab/ROS-Unity-Sensors/README_EN.md

 - RGB-D Camera
 - More sensors will be added in the future...

-Sensor data is published from Unity to ROS2 through the Unity Robotics ROS-TCP-Connector and can be visualized in RViz2.
+Sensor data is published from Unity to ROS2 through the Unity Robotics ROS-TCP-Connector and can be visualized in RViz2.(Just drag and drop it onto a Unity GameObject as a script component to run.)

 ---